shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 ## ◘ Installation (using pip)
 In order to *install* the required packages on the local machine, follow these steps:
-1. Open pip and type:
+1. Open pip and run the following command:
 ```
 > pip install selenium
 ```